The Shadow – Book 5

 They both turned as the front door swung open.
 Standing in the entryway was a woman who looked like she was out for murder.
 On her face, Mike could see where she resembled Xara, but there weren’t many similarities.
-They had different complexions.
-Different hair.
+They had different complexions, different hair.
 Xara’s skin was more dark roast, her face oval, and her hair jet black and silky.
-This woman’s face was heart-shaped, her skin butterscotch, and her hair long, thick, and light brown.
+This woman’s face was heart-shaped, her skin butterscotch, and her hair long, thick, and medium-brown.

 Xara stepped away from him.
 “Mama—”

 “That’s what you’ve been doing?
-You’ve been meeting with a boy?”
+Meeting with a boy?”
 The woman’s attention moved to him.
-“Get the hell off my porch, young man.”
+“Get the hell off my porch.”

 “He’s not on the porch, Mama,” Xara countered.

 Xara’s mother smacked an open hand against her chest.
-“You stormed out of the house like a brat and now, you come back here and talk to me like this?
+“You stormed out of the house like a brat and now you come back here and talk to me like this?
 Your own mother?
-I was worried about your ungrateful behind and here you were, spreading your legs for some Japanese boy.”
+I was worried about your ungrateful ass and here you were, spreading your legs for some Japanese boy.”

-Mike thought about correcting her but realized it wasn’t the time nor place for his asshole ways to rear its head.
+Mike thought about correcting her but realized it wasn’t the time or place for his asshole ways to rear its head.
 He was more interested in the dynamic between the two women.
-The minute the woman stepped outside, Xara shrunk to half her size.
+The minute Xara’s mother stepped outside, Xara shrunk to half her size.

 “Mama, you hurt me with the things you said,” Xara argued, voice low.
 “I didn’t mean any disrespect.
-I just want you to understand—”
+I just wanted you to understand—”

-“You hurt me when I gave birth to you.”
-The older woman looked his way again.
-“If I come back outside and you’re still on my porch, I’m calling the police to beat the yellow off you, do you understand?”
+“You hurt me when I gave birth to you,” her mother spat.
+She looked his way again.
+“If I come back outside and you’re still on my porch, I’m calling the police to beat the yellow off you.
+Do you understand?”